EASS-HIT-2022/SmartFit/README.md

 # SmartFit 💪

 ## Goal:✅

-in this app a client can get into Fitness creating a profile , menu , workout and adding exrecises . this app contains Deep Learning model which can show one trainee how to fix his postiure in diffrent exrecises with the camera all you need to do is to picture yourself in the app and it will show you which parts in the exrecsie you can fix
+in this app a client can get into Fitness creating a profile , menu , workout and adding exercises . this app contains Deep Learning model which can show one trainee how to fix his postiure in diffrent exercises with the camera all you need to do is to picture yourself in the app and it will show you which parts in the exrecsie you can fix

-A user can use this software to get into fitness by making a profile, diet, workout, and exrecises.
+A user can use this software to get into fitness by making a profile, diet, workout, and exercises.
 This program features a Deep Learning model that can show one trainee how to correct his posture in various scenarios using the camera.
 All you have to do is picture yourself in the app, and it will show you which portions of the experience you can correct.

 Rignt now I've accomplished with basic CRUD operations such as adding one's profile , authenticating , adding an exrecise and etc